ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 For decades, these mechanisms have been used to establish consensus among database nodes, application servers, and other enterprise infrastructure.
 In recent years, new consensus protocols have been invented to allow cryptoeconomic systems, such as Ethereum, to agree on the state of the network.

 A consensus mechanism in a cryptoeconomic system also helps prevent certain kinds of economic attacks.
 In theory, an attacker can compromise consensus by controlling 51% of the network.
 Consensus mechanisms are designed to make this "51% attack" unfeasible.
-Different mechanisms are engineeredd to solve this security problem differently.
+Different mechanisms are engineered to solve this security problem differently.

 <!-- ### Consensus -->